 Most of the graphical user interface (GUI) in the client software is intuitive even for novice sailors.
 Here is a brief introduction to the basic parts of the interface you need to use.
-You can run it on any system with a web browser and a version of flash installed.
+You can run it on any system with a web browser.
 Notice the interface is made up of two 'panels' - the Map and various controls in the Tab Bar.
 Between them is a 'splitter' that you can use to resize the panels, or even hide the Tab Bar completely.